-RESTART = DIRECT FREE KICK WITH A CLEAR ZONE (CONE) AT MIDFIELD
+RESTART = DIRECT FREE KICK from CENTER OF MIDFIELD with CLEAR ZONE (CONE)

-- If team or its keeper in possession of the ball in its own penalty area for more than four seconds; - If a goalkeeper commits any of the following offenses: - controls the ball in their own half for more than four seconds (US OPEN ONLY) - plays the ball with the hand/arm inside their penalty area after receiving it from a teammate, deliberately touches it again with the hand/arm in the same penalty area after receiving a second pass from a team-mate, without the ball having been touched by an opponent in between the two passes - deliberately touches the ball with the hand or arm inside their penalty area after releasing it and before it has touched another player - Punts the ball - after playing the ball outside their penalty area, returns to their penalty area and, before it has touched another player, touches or plays the ball with any part of the body
+- Team possesses the ball in own penalty area more than 4-seconds - Keeper possesses the ball in own penalty area more than 4-seconds - (US OPEN ONLY) Keeper controls ball in own half more than 4-seconds - Keeper plays ball with hand/arm inside their penalty area after receiving it from a team-mate, then deliberately touches it again with the hand/arm after receiving a second pass from a team-mate, without the ball touching an opponent in between the two passes - Keeper deliberately touches ball with hand/arm inside their penalty area after releasing it, and before it has touched another player. - Keeper Punts the ball - Keeper after playing ball outside their penalty area, returns to their penalty area, and before it has touched another player, touches or plays ball with any part of their body.

-- Team or keeper in possession of the ball in their own half commits any of the following offenses: - plays in a dangerous manner - > impedes the progress of an opponent without any contact being made - attempts to deceive the referees, e.g. by feigning injury or pretending to have been fouled (simulation) - is guilty of dissent, using offensive, insulting or abusive language and/or action(s) or other verbal offenses - > any other offense not mentioned in the Beach Soccer Laws for which play is stopped to caution or send off a player - > a player, in their own half, commits against a team-mate any of the ten offenses (except deliberate handball) for which a penalty kick is awarded
+Team or keeper in possession of the ball in their own half commits any of the following offenses:

+- Plays in a dangerous manner - Impedes progress of an opponent without contact - Simulation (foul or injury) - Dissent or using offensive, insulting or abusive language and/or action(s) or other verbal offenses - Any other offense for which play is stopped to caution or send off a player - A player, in their own half, commits against a team-mate any of the ten offenses (except deliberate handball) for which a penalty kick is awarded